I François Carbonell have had hearing problem for many years until now. I had the good fortune to meet Shelley

 How do you apply for a voucher?

-If you believe that you may be eligible, call Expert Hearing Care on (08) 6262-8991 and we will provide, and assist you to complete, an application form for the Office of Hearing Services.
-If you are applying for the first time, you will also need to have this Application Form signed by your doctor.
+If you believe that you may be eligible, call Expert Hearing Care on (08) 9375 9977 and we will be able to check you eligibility for the program on the hearing service program’s portal or you can visit www.hearingservices.gov.au for more information about the program.
+We will provide, and assist you to complete, an application form for the Office of Hearing Services.
+If you are applying for the first time, you will also need to have this Medical Form signed by your doctor.

 If you are already a client of the program and have not had a voucher for more than 3-years, we will be able to request a new voucher application on your behalf regardless of whether you have seen us in the past.
 At this time you have complete freedom to change from one hearing care provider to another.